 In order to make the application process easier, mail-in applications are available for all households.
 A link to the application and other documents is available in the downloads section, or you may call our office at 574-232-6501 or toll-free 800-225-3367 to request an application.

 The following information must be submitted with the application—either mail-in or office appointment—for all household members.
 Please send copies, as originals may not be returned.

 - Copies of ID’s

 - Proof of income for all household members 18 years and older.
-This includes all of the following types of income: wages, military pay, odd jobs, self-employment income, Social Security (also submit if receiving for a minor), SSI (also submit if receiving for a minor), VA benefits and other pension, Workman’s Compensation, Unemployment Compensation, strike benefits, severance pay, dividends and interest on savings accounts and CD’s, rental income, royalties, income from estates and trust funds, annuities, insurance benefits, and gaming winnings of over $400.
+This includes all of the following types of income: wages, military pay, odd jobs, self-employment income, Social Security (also submit if receiving for a minor), SSI (also submit if receiving for a minor), VA benefits and other pension, Workman’s Compensation, Unemployment Compensation, strike benefits, severance pay, dividends and interest on savings accounts and CD’s, rental income, royalties, income from estates and trust funds, annuities, insurance benefits, and gaming winnings.

 - Recent copies of electric and heating bills.
 (If bills are in the landlord’s name or included in the rent, a landlord affidavit must be submitted.)

 - Landlord affidavit or copy of signed lease (less than 24 months old) if either/both utilities are included in rent.

 When the application is approved the utility companies will be notified and a credit given to that account, or fuel will be delivered.
 This is a one-time credit—not a monthly payment.

 Please note that it may take 60-90 days for credits to show on your utility bills.